LivioDR/Yoober_Databases_JDBC_Project/src/database/ProgressAndPending.md

 ### insertFavouriteDestination
 - Q: do we need to validate if the received ID is a passenger?
 - Q: when we insert a new destination, do we need to handle the result of the insert query?
+### insertRideRequest
+- Q: should the pick-up address be customizable in some way, instead of selecting always the passenger address by default?